baetyl/baetyl/doc/us-en/setup/Quick-Install.md

-# Quick Install OpenEdge
+# Quick Install Baetyl

-Compared to manually download software in previous version, it supports installing `OpenEdge` through package manager in latest version(0.1.5).
-With this method, users can quickly install `OpenEdge` by simply typing a few commands at terminal.
+Compared to manually download software in previous version, it supports installing `Baetyl` through package manager in latest version(0.1.5).
+With this method, users can quickly install `Baetyl` by simply typing a few commands at terminal.

 Installation packages are provided for Ubuntu16.04, Ubuntu18.04, Debian9, CentOS7 and Raspbian-stretch currently.
 The supported platforms are amd64, i386, armv7l, and arm64.

-OpenEdge supports two running modes: **docker** container mode and **native** process mode.
+Baetyl supports two running modes: **docker** container mode and **native** process mode.
 This document will be described in **docker** container mode.

 ## Install the container runtime

-OpenEdge relies on docker container runtime in **docker** container mode.
+Baetyl relies on docker container runtime in **docker** container mode.
 Users can install docker (for Linux-like systems) with the following command if it's not installed yet:

 ```shell
 curl -sSL https://get.docker.com | sh